Google Maps Business Listing: 7 Steps to Claim & Optimize Your Profile

 Step 3: Complete the Verification Process

-Google offers several Google My Business verification process methods, though not all options are available for every business:
+Google offers several verification methods, though not all options are available for every business:

 • Postcard Verification: The most common method.
 Google sends a physical postcard with a verification code to your business address.
 This typically arrives within 5 business days.